hakssung/binaryanalysis/README.txt

+forked from BAT
-The Binary Analysis Tool (BAT) is a modular framework to analyse binary files.
+:The Binary Analysis Tool (BAT) is a modular framework to analyse binary files.